ibm-cloud-docs/ContinuousDelivery/toolchains_integrations.md

 1. Type the URL for the SonarQube instance that you want to open when you click the SonarQube card from your toolchain.
 1. Optional: Type the user name that you use to connect to the SonarQube server.

- **Tip:** You need to specify a user name only if you use a password to connect to the SonarQube server.
+ You need to specify a user name only if you use a password to connect to the SonarQube server.
 If you use an authentication token to connect, leave this field empty.
+ {: tip}

 1. Type the password or authentication token that you use to connect to the SonarQube server.
 1. Click **Create Integration**.